x2048/terraform/README.md

 ![(light icon)](textures/terraform_tool_light.png "Light tool icon")

-Turns on light to work comfortably both during night and deep in the caves.
+Turns on the light to work comfortably both during night and deep in the caves.

 "Place" (Right click) to toggle.